15 October 2011 global protests: Hamburg

-Between 2,000 and 5,000 people joined the rally on 15 October.
-Since then, a protest camp with currently around 15 tents (as of 22 Oct) is located in front of the HSH Nordbank headquarter.
+Between 2000 and 5000 people joined the rally on 15 October.
+A protest camp with currently around 15 tents (as of 22 October 2011) was located in front of the HSH Nordbank headquarters.

 Cyprus

 A small number of Greek and Turkish Cypriot activists gathered in Eleftheria Square in Nicosia as a response to the global call for a protest.
 Through discussion, they decided to move their protest to the buffer zone located in the Ledra/Lokmacı street.
 This started the Occupy Buffer Zone movement in Cyprus.
 The movement had a strong focus on the Cyprus Dispute and its relation to the economic status quo.

 United Kingdom

 A group of protesters organized an occupation of the London Stock Exchange to bring attention to what they see as unethical behavior on the part of banks.
-By 2:30 pm, police had contained the crowd near the St. Paul's Cathedral, where Wikileaks founder Julian Assange held a speech, stating that Wikileaks would support the protests through a campaign against financial institutions.
+By 2:30 pm, police had contained the crowd near St. Paul's Cathedral, where Wikileaks founder Julian Assange held a speech, stating that Wikileaks would support the protests through a campaign against financial institutions.
 A similar protest group inspired by Occupy Wall Street has formed in the UK under the name OccupyLSX.
-Prostestors also marched through the Scottish Capital, Edinburgh and formed a tented encampment on St Andrew's Square to kick off Occupy Edinburgh.
+Protestors also marched through Edinburgh and formed a tented encampment on St Andrew's Square to kick off Occupy Edinburgh.